Reading time: Less than 1 minute

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a CBC blog post about whether algorithms help writing…

-When listening to one of my regular podcasts last week, the one for the Canadian Broadcasting Corporation’s show The Current, I heard an intriguing question: Can algorithms make science fiction better?
+When listening to one of my regular podcasts, the one for the Canadian Broadcasting Corporation’s show The Current, I heard an intriguing question: Can algorithms make science fiction better?
 (If this interests you, too, you can listen to the podcast or read the transcript.)

 The word that grabbed me was “algorithms” because I have so little affection for SciFi.
 But Toronto author Stephen Mache (pictured above) recently worked with two researchers to build an algorithm to help him write a science fiction story.
 The finished product titled Twinkle, Twinkle ultimately appeared in Wired magazine.